ianrae/play-sprig/README.md

     }

 ### Relational Data
-If one model has a reference to another model, use a *sprig_id*.
-Sprig will use these during loading to resolve references.
+When a model references another model, use a *sprig_id*.
+Sprig uses these during loading to resolve references.

 #####User.json